 Harcharan joined Watsi on March 12th, 2013.
-Five years ago, Harcharan became the 1338th member to automatically support a new Watsi patient every month.
-Since then, 4,608 more people have become monthly donors!
-Harcharan's most recent donation supported Sokha, a woman from Cambodia, to fund myringoplasty ear surgery.
+Seven years ago, Harcharan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Harcharan's most recent donation supported Lynemandy, a 28 year old student from Haiti, to fund prep and travel for life-saving heart surgery.